-- What is the most painful place? - How can you describe it in detail, use lots of adjectives, images, sensory words. - Put your focus 100% on a breath practice do it for 3 minutes. - Now check back in with the painful area.
-How has it changed?
-Increase or decrease in pain or unchanged?
-What are the descriptors for this area now? - Repeat as many times as feels right. - If you have time when you are done spend a little time processing by drawing, doodling, journaling or other work with your hands.
+- What is the most painful place? - How can you describe it in detail, use lots of adjectives, images, sensory words? - Put your focus 100% on a breath practice do it for 3 minutes. - Now check back in with the painful area.
+Has it changed?
+An increase or decrease in pain or unchanged?
+How do you describe this area now? - Repeat as many times as feels right.
+If you have time spend it processing by drawing, doodling, journaling or other work with your hands.